Jimut is a gardening enthusiast who has learned from experience and studying gardening books. He enjoys sharing his knowledge with others.

-There are some differences in caring a plant outside and inside a house, so as for this too.
-We all know that plants take water from the soil and after utilizing it excretes the extra water from its leaves.
+There are some differences in caring for a plant outside and inside a house.
+We all know that plants take water from the soil and after utilizing it excrete the extra water from their leaves.
 The more the water passes through the plant the more your plant will be healthy.

-Inside a room, the plants cannot excrete out extra water easily because of more humidity.
-If you room is as humid as outside there is no problem.
+Inside a room, plants cannot excrete out extra water easily because there is more humidity.
+If your room is as humid as outside there is no problem.

-As pothos require more humidity and less light so it can be grown inside a room easily.
-Though, minimum amount of light and wind is required.
+As Pothos require more humidity and less light, they can be grown inside a room easily.
+However, a minimum amount of light and wind is required.

-Always remember, the less the light and more the humidity the less water and fertilization is to be given.
-So never every over fertilize or over water when keeping plants inside a room.
-Yes, this goes for every plants too.
+Always remember, the less the light and more the humidity, the less water and fertilization need to be given.
+So never over-fertilize or over-water when keeping plants inside a room.
+Yes, this goes for every plant too.

-I hope this helps you a lot, and I would be highly obliged if you comment with your results of trying this.
+I hope this helps you a lot, and I would be grateful if you comment on your results after trying this.
 And please also vote in your views below.